 However, a recent case in south London saw a tenant secure a £3,500 settlement after living with poor conditions including damp and mould.
 It was the second time the resident made a housing claim against the London borough due to ‘recurring issues’.

 New solutions are now available that enable housing providers to monitor humidity and temperature levels in a property to proactively tackle condensation, damp and mould.
 Introducing Internet of Things (IoT) sensors provides real-time data on a property environment, enabling early interventions to pre-empt the problem.

 These unobtrusive temperature and humidity sensors create a holistic view of the environment.
-Available as independent sensors, as well as being included in FireAngel’s recently launched cellular gateway, the devices capture humidity and temperature data and provide real-time information for housing providers to actively review and spot any environments where mould or damp could easily develop.
+Available as independent sensors, as well as being included in FireAngel’s recently launched Home Environment Gateway, the devices capture humidity and temperature data and provide real-time information for housing providers to actively review and spot any environments where mould or damp could easily develop.

 Installing a sensor in every room allows housing providers to adopt a proactive strategy, with a view to prevent any damp spots from growing.
 Based on repeated patterns and/or data-driven insights, housing providers can then deliver tailored advice to relevant tenants and provide accurate information about where they need to adopt better ventilation or heating practices.

 By acting early, housing providers can also stop costs escalating.
 Damp is less likely to become an expensive headache to fix, and with better living conditions, tenants are less likely to make expensive legal claims.
 Sensors provide a simple solution for understanding and proactively meeting residents’ complaints.

 Smart sensors can also provide a clear audit trail, recording accurate and regular environmental readings specific to each property and room.
 And because the data can be analysed remotely, there’s less need for intrusive on-site investigations.